adrazen/cs140e-final-project/labs/3-bootloader/POSTLAB.md

 form of an operating system that can be loaded onto a device.
 In the embedded world, images are eVeRyThInG.

-More speficially, the `kernel.img` file is an image file representing the Linux kernel (hence the name).
+More specifically, the `kernel.img` file is an image file representing the Linux kernel (hence the name).
 You can download the `kernel.img` file onto the pi in order to boot the pi into becoming an operating system.
 Neat!